flyke/svg-sprite-generator/README.md

 SVG sprite generator is a helpful for creating icon systems.

+NOTICE: this is just a fork of https://github.com/frexy/svg-sprite-generator because I needed an updated version of the required of cheerio package to fix an npm audit issue.
+Whenever this issue is resolved: https://github.com/frexy/svg-sprite-generator/issues/10 you should use frexy/svg-sprite-generator instead of this one (flyke/svg-sprite-generator).

 ## Installation

 This program needs [Node.js](http://nodejs.org) to run.
 If Node already existed in your system, use ```npm``` to install the generator: